 Successful applicants would be expected to produce a short report for the 1966 Mill Lane Group at the end of the academic year (or the end of the Long Vacation depending on the type of award) to outline how they have used the money and how it has helped them.

-Students wishing to apply to be considered for one of these Awards should complete the appropriate application form available online.
-Applications should be made by 3 May 2017.
+Students wishing to apply to be considered for one of these Awards should complete the appropriate application form.
+Applications should be made by 1st May.
 The successful applicant(s) will be informed during the course of the Easter term.